Luciano Trani: Coaching career

 On 23 August 2012, Trani had left his post at Adelaide United after rejecting a reshuffle into a youth coaching role.
 Trani was officially announced as the new assistant coach of Brisbane Roar FC on 8 August 2013.
 After a title-winning season with Brisbane Roar, he moved to take up the same role at league rivals Melbourne City FC in May 2014.

 In May 2016, Trani parted ways with Melbourne City FC.

 One month later, he joined the Newcastle Jets as their assistant coach.
 However, he was sacked so as to resolve internal issues between himself and the head coach, Scott Miller.

 Trani returned to management in October 2017, when he took up a role as senior head coach of National Premier Leagues Victoria 2 side North Geelong Warriors FC.
 Trani resigned from his position on 7 May 2018.

 Trani joined Belgian First Division A club Sint-Truidense V.V. as an assistant coach in 2020.

 On 1 July 2021, Trani joined Melbourne Victory FC as an assistant coach.

 On 28 July 2023, Trani joined Brisbane Roar as an assistant for the second time.
 On 24 December 2023, he was announced as interim coach of Brisbane Roar, following the departure of head coach Ross Aloisi.
 After one match in charge, in which the team lost 1–8 to Melbourne City, the club appointed Ben Cahn as head coach to replace Trani who returned to his assistant coach role.

+On 10 January 2026, Trani was nnounced as the new assistant coach of Chinese Super League club Zhejiang FC.